cguess/nanoid-jai/README.md

 # Usage

-NOTE: Before you generate nanoids with this library, you must initialize your random seed.
+NOTE: Before you generate NanoIDs with this library, you must initialize your random seed.
 We provide a helpful utility function for this:
 ```
 nanoid_initialize_random();